State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

 Version History

+    ' ' 1.7 -- ' '

+        * Added shared secret support.
+A header (HTTP_WSA_SECRET by default) can be checked for an optional shared secret value.
+When specfied, this value must match the header value for credential extraction to take place.

     ' ' 1.6 -- ' '

         * Added option to check for the presence of a header before